-As with external candidates, pupils are usually expected to achieve a grade 7/A or above at GCSE in subjects to be studied at A Level and at least six strong passes, the equivalent of a grade 5/B at GCSE, in other subjects, though there may be some flexibility in this regard depending on individual circumstances.
-If there are concerns that a pupil may not achieve a performance at GCSE equivalent to this, or that they may not be suited to Sixth Form study at The Portsmouth Grammar School, parents will be made aware of the school's concerns during Year 11 and a programme of support agreed.
+As with external candidates, pupils are usually expected to achieve the individual subject requirement grades at GCSE in subjects to be studied at A Level, along with at least six strong passes - the equivalent of a grade 5/B at GCSE - in other subjects, though there may be some flexibility in this regard depending on individual circumstances.
+If there are concerns that a pupil may not achieve a performance at GCSE equivalent to this, or that they may not be suited to Sixth Form study at The Portsmouth Grammar School, parents will be made aware of the school's concerns during Year 10 and Year 11 and a programme of support agreed.
 Confirmation of a pupil's place in the Sixth Form is usually then made by the achievement of the appropriate GCSE grades in the summer.
 Further information about this process and the support provided by the Senior School is provided separately to parents when their child is in Year 11.